 What happens under the hood

 The XML instructions themselves are stored in the database, in the oc_modification table.
-The Refresh button in the Extensions → Modifications section reads all active modifications from the database and rebuilds the cache from scratch.
+The Refresh button in the Extensions → Modifications section rereads all active modifications from the database and rebuilds the cache from scratch.
 Until you click it, your fixes won't be applied.

 <?xml version="1.0" encoding="utf-8"?>